 Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

-As of Wednesday, 69.5% of Santa Cruz County residents were fully vaccinated.
-Though slightly higher than the statewide figure of 69%, Santa Cruz has one of the lowest rates in the greater San Francisco Bay Area.
+As of Tuesday, 70% of Santa Cruz County residents were fully vaccinated, a slight increase from the week prior.
+Though slightly higher than the statewide figure of 66%, Santa Cruz has one of the lowest rates in the greater San Francisco Bay Area.

 Vaccines, boosters, tests & wait times